changetocoding/WebLessonPlan/Shortcuts.md

 I normally remap these to more easier to reach positions

 ### Other essential commands
 Save File, Copy, Paste, Cut - I normally use a key mapping software (see below) to map to F1-F4.
+Or a mouse with extra buttons and cut, copy and paste programmed to it.

 You do alot of window switching so learn how to do that efficently.
 E.g. On Windows Win+M will minimise all windows and Alt+Tab cycles through windows.